felipeerias/nan-js-proposal/README.md

 Applications using NAN may publish one or more discoverable services and/or may subscribe to one or more of those services.
 Devices can be both publishers and subscribers at the same time.

-Service advertisements in NAN contain the service name (up to 255 bytes) and may contain an optional field with extra information (up to 255 bytes).
+Service advertisements in NAN contain the service name (up to 255 bytes) and may contain an optional *extra info* field with additional information (up to 255 bytes).

 A subscriber will be notified when a matching publisher has been discovered, at which point it may exchange short messages or establish a fast bi-directional network connection with the other device.